logicalclocks/hopsworks/docs/compute/project/demoProject.md

 # Start with A Demo Project

-When you log in to Hopsworks for the first time you will be presented with a landing page as shown in the figure bellow.
+When you log in to Hopsworks for the first time you will be presented with a landing page as shown in the figure below.
 From the landing page you can either create a new project or start with a demo project.
 The demo project is a good place to start if you are new to Hopsworks.
   <figure>